Undergraduate Physical Education General

 An activity course which is an introductory study for men and women of military calisthenics designed to develop both individual fitness and leadership skills essential to the management of an effective organizational physical fitness program.

-PERSONAL HEALTH AND FITNESS FOR LIFE
+PERSONAL HEALTH AND FITNESS FOR LIFE (GP)

 Physical Education General 192